 For any problem you’re trying to solve with SaaS, there are probably multiple solutions for you to choose from.
 When comparing similar solutions, keep two things top of mind:

-• How quickly can your team use it
+- How quickly can your team use it?

-Third, weigh their UX.
 If a tool does exactly what you need it to do but it feels clunky and poorly designed, you won’t see efficiency or effective deployment when your team ultimately hates working with it.
 Probably rings a bell, doesn’t it?

-Lastly, how much time will it take to onboard the average employee?
-If it has extensive training programs and a lot of digital resources/tutorials, it will likely take more time and effort to learn the tool, making the tool susceptible to pushback.
+If the tool has extensive training programs and a lot of digital resources/tutorials, for getting started, it will likely take more time and effort to learn the tool, making the tool susceptible to pushback.
 Additionally, look at what sort of support is available from the vendor.
 Will it be easy for your team to get help when, where, and how they need it?

 Communicate Change Management